 Research Interests / Specializations:

-political economy of development, historical and feminist political ecology, critical food and agrarian studies, African studies, Tanzania, feminist theory, critical ethnography, visual methods
+political economy of development, historical and feminist political ecology, critical food and agrarian studies, African studies, Tanzania, feminist theory, science technology studies, critical ethnography, visual methods

 2020.
 Chung, Y. B. "Gender and Land Grabbing," in Routledge Handbook of Gender and Agriculture, Carolyn Sachs, Leif Jensen, Paige Castellanos, and Kathleen Sexsmith, eds.
 London: Routeledge. https://doi.org/10.4324/9780429199752